nicklafferty/craftycody/content/crafts/diy-tiny-planter-box.md

 2. Saw (I used a jigsaw, but you could hand saw if needed)
 3. Ruler and speed square
 4. Sander (you can sand by hand)
-5. Wood glue and/or nails
+5. Wood glue
+6. Clamps
+7. Nails
+8. Hammer
-6. Pencil
+9. Pencil

 ## Process: